 Connecting and Selling to Your Followers

-Pinterest, best known as an aesthetically focused photo-sharing website, debuted its Catalogs function last year, allowing businesses to list product images and descriptions on the site.
-And more recently, in March 2020, Pinterest unveiled its Verified Merchant Program, bringing companies in closer proximity to the platform's throngs of users, searching for the next item to bring into their home.
+Pinterest, best known as an aesthetically focused photo-sharing website, debuted its Catalog function last year, allowing businesses to list product images and descriptions on the site.
+And more recently, in March 2020, Pinterest unveiled its Verified Merchant Program, bringing companies closer to the platform's throngs of users searching for the following item to bring into their homes.
 (The site provides instructions to join here.)
-Purchases still happen on merchants' sites, but with Pinterest's conspicuous Shop button, as well as its search and recommendation functions, getting a customer from exposure to a product to point of sale has become more seamless (and perhaps impulsive) than ever before.
-And of course, Pinterest provides sellers with analytics and ad retargeting, allowing businesses to better understand and build on their success.
+Purchases still happen on merchants' sites, but with Pinterest's conspicuous Shop button and its search and recommendation functions, getting a customer from exposure to a product to the point of sale has become more seamless (and perhaps impulsive) than ever before.
+And, of course, Pinterest provides sellers with analytics and ad retargeting, allowing businesses to understand better and build on their success.

-Admittedly, Pinterest's evolution leaves most B2C companies behind, by favoring sellers of décor, apparel, tools, house plants, and similar goods that harmonize with Pinterest's focus on beauty and craftiness.
-But what's happening at the site is likely emblematic of where much of social media is going, if for no other reason than that it has made merchants, and Pinterest, a lot of money.
-This summer, Pinterest reported a 50% jump in year-over-year revenue, through its embrace of frictionless ecommerce, and saw a 350% spike in product listings.
+Admittedly, Pinterest's evolution leaves most B2C companies behind by favoring sellers of décor, apparel, tools, house plants, and similar goods that harmonize with Pinterest's focus on beauty and craftiness.
+But what's happening at the site is likely emblematic of where much of social media is going, if for no other reason than that it has made merchants and Pinterest a lot of money.
+In 2020, Pinterest reported a 50% jump in year-over-year revenue through its embrace of frictionless e-commerce and saw a 350% spike in product listings.
 Critically, product search has long been the territory of a big-money battle between Google and Amazon, and well-crafted shopping functions on a specialized social media site like Pinterest can be a great, novel way for businesses of all sizes to break past dusty algorithms and get noticed amid a maelstrom of competitors.